thanlong/VMOSPro_RootXposed_Terminal/README.md

  1. Download VMOS Pro Terminal Tool zip
  2. Import zip to VMOS Pro
  3. Extract zip then use any file manager app to copy `system` folder inside zip files to root path `/`.
 Apply overwrite
- 5. Then open Terminal Emulator or Material Terminal (available on Play Store)
+ 5. Then open any Terminal app (available on Play Store)
  6. Type command: `chmod 777 /system/xbin/*` (set command to be executable, do this once)
  7. Type `tool` command to open Tool